 Not all bananas are created equal.
 As a matter of a fact we cannot express just how lucky and fortunate we are to live in a place in time where growing many varieties of bananas is quite easy.
 In addition to bananas being fairly easy to grow they tend to give and when we say give, wemean they really give wholeheartedly.
 We will talk more about that later but for now let us dive into what makes growing bananas so special, unique and explain just what bananas are.

-First and foremost I am a bit at a loss for words why we as humans, well at least those of us who live in the United States of America call these gorgeous plants trees.
+First and foremost we are a bit at a loss for words why we as humans, well at least those of us who live in the United States of America call these gorgeous plants trees.
 If you take away only one thing from this article may it be the following: Bananas are not trees!
 They are herbaceous plants closely related to gingers in the order Zingiberales and the plant family, Musaceae.

 The big Florida YouTube stars practicing permaculture, homesteading and other gardening tidbits dubbed as experts, continue to lead you down the same rabbit hole and conundrum that we acknowledge as truth, that bananas are trees.

 Bananas are also not palms, which until we installed some bananas for a lady and her rather larger than life boyfriend they continued to tell me that she wanted the biggest and best banana palm.
 He in his braggadocio ways confided in her ignorance and for the next 45 minutes we listened to these locals rant and rave about banana palms.

 Ignorance is bliss and maybe I get a little bit worked up about this topic but how in the world are we to evolve and give thanks to these amazing plants if we can’t understand what exactly they are?
 At least we seem to have gotten it right with calling our favorite decorative holiday plants correctly: Christmas trees.